 The ghosts of the victims are believed to haunt the house to this day, with reports such as children crying, footsteps, disembodied whispering, doors opening and closing, and lamps mysteriously falling to the ground.

 The house has recently been restored to its original state, with no electricity or heating, and with furnishings from the time the Moore’s lived there.
-Today you can take a day tour or lamplight tour of the house, as well as stay over in rooms were the family lost their lives.
+Today you can take a day tour or lamplight tour of the house, as well as stay over in rooms where the family lost their lives.

-1. Eastern State Penitentiary
+1. Eastern State Penitentiary, Philadelphia, PA

-Originally built to house up to 25o inmates, the numbers eventually swelled to over 1,700.
+Originally built to house up to 250 inmates, the numbers eventually swelled to over 1,700.
 Prisoners were brutally mistreated, often sprayed with freezing cold water and sent outside in the middle of winter.